Skip to content

 → ToolResult

-Selectors return raw, unscoped querysets — the tool layer owns the post-fetch pipeline.
-A binding with none of filter_set / ordering_fields / paginate set behaves like a plain RPC read that calls the selector and renders its return value verbatim.
+Selectors return raw, unscoped data (a queryset for LIST, a single instance for RETRIEVE) — the tool layer owns shape decisions.
+A LIST binding with none of filter_set / ordering_fields / paginate set behaves like a plain RPC read that calls the selector and renders its return value verbatim.

 The Generic[InputT, ResultT, ExtraT] parameters mirror SelectorSpec's generics and are purely informational for type checkers.